Curitiba: Culture

 The Cultural Complex Solar do Barão features the Photography Museum, the Engravings Museum and the Posters Museu.
 The MuMA – Museu Metropolitano de Arte (Museum of Metropolitan Art) displays artists from the state of Paraná as well as renowned Brazilian painters such as Pancetti, Guignard and Di Cavalcanti.

-The Polish Immigrants Memorial, also known as The Pope's Woods, offers an enjoyable area surrounded by trees, which makes it a perfect choice for a stroll.
-The Polish Pope John Paul II blessed the first replica of the traditional Polish houses that beautifully make up the Bosque do Papa when he visited the city in 1980.
+The Polish Immigrants Memorial, also known as The Pope's Woods, features an area surrounded by trees.
+The Polish Pope John Paul II blessed the first replica of the traditional Polish houses that make up the Bosque do Papa when he visited the city in 1980.